-- Small yellow bumps on the skin surface (called sebaceous hyperplasia papules).
-These growths are lumpy and have a central indentation that’s actually the opening of the pore, and
+- As small yellow bumps on the skin surface (called sebaceous hyperplasia papules).
+These growths are lumpy and have a central indentation that’s actually the opening of the pore,

-Your eyes can suffer from rosacea too.
+Ocular rosacea is rosacea that involves your eyes.
 The whites of your eyes (the sclera) can get inflamed, feel gritty and turn red.
 Your lash line can swell, itch, redden and produce a grainy matter.
 This usually happens when your face is really inflamed, but also may be present as a subtle chronic itch on the lash line.
 Most topical rosacea products are designed for skin treatment, not eye care, making treatment of ocular rosacea a challenge.

 Yes, rosacea symptoms can extend down your neck and onto your chest.
 On the neck and chest I see mostly the enlarged, hyperactive capillaries.
 Occasionally the skin breaks out in pimples and a red scaly rash too.
-Rosacea can coexist with pityrosporum folliculitis, a common cause of back and chest pimples which I describe in another article.
+Rosacea can coexist with pityrosporum folliculitis, a common cause of back and chest pimples.

-The take-home message here is that acne rosacea is common -- so common that it’s almost a normal skin type for Caucasian skin.
+The take-home message here is that acne rosacea is common — so common that it’s almost a normal skin type for Caucasian skin.
 The skin symptoms of acne rosacea may be subtle or severe.
-There are 3 main rosacea symptoms and you don’t have to suffer from all three to qualify for the diagnosis.
+There are three main rosacea symptoms (pimple-like lesions, oil gland misadventures and capillary misbehavior).
+You don’t have to suffer from all three to qualify for the diagnosis.
 My next post will discuss general skin care tips to prevent rosacea flare-ups.
-My fourth article in this rosacea series will include my treatment approach for rosacea.
+My fourth and fifth articles in this rosacea series will include my treatment approach for rosacea.

 My 5 Article Series On Rosacea:

-- What Are The Skin Symptoms Of Acne Rosacea?
+What Are The Skin Symptoms Of Acne Rosacea?
+(This post)